 The coursework component requires the creation of two products across different media platforms.
 The products will be aimed at a specific target audience.

-For example, you might choose to do a TV extract and a supporting magazine article, or a music video and a supporting magazine article.
+For example, you might choose to do a TV extract and a supporting magazine article, or film posters, dvd covers and a supporting website.